 The mat flexibility is amazing because most soundproofing mats tend to tear and break easily when applied to a certain degree other than a flat surface.
-Without a doubt, in my opinion, this is one of the best sound deadening materials on the market today.
-(Check current price on Amazon)
+Without a doubt, in my opinion, this is one of the best sound deadening materials on the market today (check current pricing.)

 7. Weatherstripping Tape

 Weatherstripping tape is commonly used to reduce drafts in a house, which reduces the amount of energy needed to heat or cool a home.
 They also help prevent dust and rain from entering through external windows and doors.
 On top of all that they’re also effective when it comes to preventing unwanted sounds from passing through the gaps found in your doors and windows.